In Depth Baby Product Reviews Led by a Pediatrician

 Our Verdict

 The Britax Grow with You ClickTight is a bells-and-whistles kind of booster seat with all the things you think you want but perhaps don't really need.
 This option has one of the highest prices in the review, but it didn't offer one of the highest performances in our tests.
 While there is no standout feature or function that screams don't buy, it is a very cumbersome car seat that is oddly not that comfortable.
-We love the ClickTight installation and snug feel of those boosters, and many parents will love the 5-point harness for smaller riders, but overall, it struggled to impress compared to the competition and left us feeling like the price is too high for what you get.
+We love the ClickTight installation and snug feel of those boosters, and many parents will appreciate the 5-point harness for smaller riders.
+However, overall, it struggled to impress compared to the competition, leaving us with the impression that the price is too high for what you get.

 REASONS TO BUY